“A classic uphill/downhill ride through northern New Mexico's beautiful high alpine mountains.”

 Need to Know

 There are lots of good places for food and drinks in Red River.
-I'd recommend the Black Diamond Grill for genuine Texas BBQ.
+I'd recommend the Smokehouse at the bottom of the Pioneer Creek Road for genuine Texas BBQ.

 This trail can be ridden as a loop in either direction; I'm describing the clockwise route.